wdporter/acim/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 ---

-3.&emsp;The Garden of Eden, or the preseparation condition, was a state of mind in which nothing was needed.
+3. The Garden of Eden, or the preseparation condition, was a state of mind in which nothing was needed.
 ²When Adam listened to the ‘lies of the serpent’, all he heard was untruth.
 ³You do not have to continue to believe what is not true unless you choose to do so.
 ⁴All that can literally disappear in the twinkling of an eye because it is merely a misperception.